TRAVEL

 RICHMOND

-Children under 16 are free.To avoid queuing, please purchase ticket vouchers in advance, available until 12 hours before the event opens, from Ticketsource www.ticketsource.co.uk/Richmond-Hill-Open-Gardens.
-You will be emailed an e-ticket which can either be printed out or shown on a mobile device.
+TICKETS ——£15.00 per adult ticket, purchased on the day for entry to all gardens. £12.50 per adult ticket purchased in advance.
+Children under 16 are free.To avoid queuing, please purchase ticket vouchers in advance, available until 11.59pm on Saturday 16th May before the event opens, from Ticketsource Richmond Hill Open Gardens.
+You will be emailed a ticket voucher which can either be printed out or shown on a mobile device.

 There are many ways in which you can help make the Open Gardens day a success.
 If you enjoy baking cakes or serving teas, we’d love to hear from you.
 An hour or two putting up signs and helping with finishing touches would be greatly appreciated.
 Helping on the day at an open garden would support our garden owners and visitors alike.
 The day will be lively and enjoyable, please join us!Any offers of help gratefully received!Richmond Hill Open Gardens is a community event, seeking to involve as many people as possible for the benefit of two very worthwhile local charities.Please email us at info@richmondhillopengardens.org